Hitting the Road With Your Pets

 If you must fly with your animal, do your homework ahead of time.
 Find out which airlines will allow you to bring your animal with you onboard and which will require you to check your animal like baggage.
 If you are flying an airline that requires you to check your animal, consider getting her to your destination another way.
 There are airlines that transport only animals where every animal has her own safe and comfortable spot in the cabin and staff members frequently check on the animals to ensure their safety and comfort.
 Similarly, there are services that will transport your animal by automobile from your home to your destination.
 Flying can be extremely stressful for an animal, so check with your veterinarian ahead of time to ensure that your animal is healthy enough to travel by air and discuss ways to minimize stress.

 Whether at your destination or along your route, be sure to check in advance that the hotel or rental you will stay at allows animals to join you.
-And, in the age ofCovid-19, be sure that they follow all cleaning and sanitizing protocols to minimize your chances of exposure to the virus.

 Plan ahead for fun things to do with your animal at your destination.
 Do some research to find the local places that are animal friendly so that she is exercised and tired before being left alone in an unfamiliar environment.
 Look into local resources such as doggie daycares so that your animal can have a little fun while you’re out doing humans-only things.
 Consider bringing along the animal’s bed, favorite toy, or a blanket with your scent to make the new space more comfortable.